 Upon allocation of a resource to the APDU buffer, any previous information content of the resource is made unavailable.
 FDP_RIP.1/APDU Upon deallocation of a resource from the bArray object, any previous information content of the resource is made unavailable.
-FDP_RIP.1/bArray Upon deallocation of a resource from the applet as a result of returning from the process method, any previous information content of the resource is made unavailable.
-FP_RIP.1/GlobalArray Upon deallocation of a resource from any reference to an object instance created during an aborted transaction, any previous information content of the resource is made unavailable.
+FDP_RIP.1/bArray Upon deallocation of a resource from any reference to an object instance created during an aborted transaction, any previous information content of the resource is made unavailable.
 FDP_RIP.1/ABORT Upon deallocation of a resource from the cryptographic buffer (D.CRYPTO), any previous information content of the resource is made unavailable.
-FDP_RIP.1/KEYS The TSF shall take the following actions: FAU_ARP.1 throw an exception,

-or lock the card session

-or reinitialize the Java Card System and its data

-upon detection of a potential security violation.

-The TOE detects the following potential security violation: FAU_ARP.1

-CAP file inconsistency
+FDP_RIP.1/KEYS The TSF shall take the following actions: FAU_ARP.1 throw an exception, or lock the card session or reinitialize the Java Card System and its data upon detection of a potential security violation.
+The TOE detects the following potential security violation: FAU_ARP.1 CAP file inconsistency

 Applet life cycle inconsistency

 Card Manager life cycle inconsistency

-Card tearing (unexpected removal of the Card out of the CAD) and power failure
+• Card tearing (unexpected removal of the Card out of the CAD) and power failure

-Abortion of a transaction in an unexpected context (see abortTransaction(), [JCAPI305] and ([JCRE305], §7.6.2)
+• Abortion of a transaction in an unexpected context (see abortTransaction(), [JCAPI222] and ([JCRE222], §7.6.2)

 Violation of the Firewall or JCVM SFPs

 Unavailability of resources

 Array overflow

 Random trap detection

 The TSF shall monitor user data stored in containers controlled by the TSF for integrity errors on all the following objects: Cryptographic keys, PINs, applets, and softmasks when they are stored in EEPROM.
 Upon detection of a data integrity error, the TSF shall: FDP_SDI.2

 Prevent the use of modified data

 Raise an exception

 In order to consistently interpret the CAP files, the bytecode and its data argument, when shared between the TSF and another trusted IT product, the TSF shall use: FPT_TDC.1

-The rules defined in [JCVM305] specification;
+The rules defined in [JCVM222] specification;

 The API tokens defined in the export files of reference implementation

 The rules defined in ISO 7816-6

 The rules defined in [GP23] specification

 The TSF shall preserve a secure state when the following types of failures occur: those associated to the potential security violations described in FAU_ARP.1.
+FPT_FLS.1/JCS

-The Java Card RE Context is the Current context when the Java Card VM begins running after a card reset ([JCRE305], §6.2.3) or after a proximity card (PICC) activation sequence ([JCRE305] §4.1.2).
-Behavior of the TOE on power loss and reset is described in [JCRE305], §3.6, and §7.1.
-Behavior of the TOE on RF signal loss is described in [JCRE305], §3.6.2 FPT_FLS.1/JCS
+The Java Card RE Context is the Current context when the Java Card VM begins running after a card reset ([JCRE222], §6.2.3) or after a proximity card (PICC) activation sequence ([JCRE222] §4.1.2).
+Behavior of the TOE on power loss and reset is described in [JCRE222], §3.6, and §7.1.
+Behavior of the TOE on RF signal loss is described in [JCRE222], §3.6.2

 No one can observe the operation cryptographic operations / comparisons operations on Key values / PIN values by S.JCRE, S.Applet.
 FPR_UNO.1